 The ‘Frugal Four’; Austria, Sweden, Denmark and the Netherlands seem to be losing momentum, with Austria now open to accepting grants from the new EU recovery fund.
 Together, these four opposed the Franco-German plan to grant (not loan) money to the hardest-hit countries.
 It seems the €500 billion programs now may have a chance of passing in Brussels.

 5. A Vaccine

 The safe-haven greenback could also be affected by hopes for a new COVID-19 vaccine.
-American firm, Novavax, will start human trial in Australia, with results due out in July.
+American firm, Novavax, will start human trialling in Australia, with results due out in July.
 However, it seems to be following in the same footsteps as the Moderna vaccine, which announced progress, yet sentiment fizzled when scientists were frustrated by the lack of details.
 Will this happen again?

 6. Trade War?
 Cold War?
 Who knows?

-The continued tension between Beijing and Washington show no signs of slowing, although both countries continuing to honour the trade deal.
+The continued tension between Beijing and Washington shows no signs of slowing, although both countries continuing to honour the trade deal.
 This has seen the market temporarily ignoring Sino-American tensions, although this could change at any moment.

 Even though we are in times of distress, the safe-haven USD might not perform as anticipated against the Euro.
-The dollar has no upside, were the Euro is buoyed by plenty of reasons to rise.
+The dollar has no upside, where the Euro is buoyed by plenty of reasons to rise.
 Watch this space.